Black

 Summative Performance Task Argument

-Students should draw on sources to make informed arguments in a whole class discussion that answers the compelling question, what lessons should we learn from the lives of Black inventors?
+Students should participate in a gallery walk of the class Black Inventor’s Museum where they view the exhibits and take notes on what they learn to answer the compelling question, what lessons should we learn from the lives of Black inventors?

 -